 Specialisation studies (55 ECTS credits) include topics on integration of production and product design, sustainable production and material selection and packaging technology.

 Minor studies (min.
 20 ECTS credits) include three optional minor subjects in mechanical engineering: modern manufacturing, advanced digital laser based photonic production, advanced materials engineering and sustainability.
 Minor subject can also be selected from other minor subjects available.

+Elective studies (to attain the full 120 ECTS credits) can include any courses offered by LUT.
 The Master's thesis and seminar, 30 ECTS credits, is a part of specialisation studies.
 The thesis an advanced research project, which requires approximately six months of full-time work.
 It is completed during the fourth semester of the degree programme.

 This school offers programs in:

-Last updated January 31, 2017
+Last updated November 22, 2017